Leyan365/ML-fraud-detection/README.md

 The trained pipeline is saved as \`fraud_detection_pipeline.pkl\`, loaded in \`fraud_detection.py\`, which features interactive UI to input transaction data and get fraud predictions in real-time.
 "

-echo "Repository structure and files created successfully in '$REPO_NAME'!" echo "Remember to replace '<your-username>' and '<repo-name>' in the README with your actual GitHub details."